olgarozhdestvina/pands-problems-2020/README.md

 #### License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This work is licensed under the MIT License - see the LICENSE.md file for details